-The next stage is to complete the Risk Reduction Plan Appendix 5.
+Where appropriate a Risk Reduction Plan Appendix 5 is completed.
 This plan needs to be regularly reviewed as a minimum every half term, but for most children at the start of the plan this would need to be reviewed more regularly.
 The Risk Reduction plan must be agreed with Parents, Child and the child's teaching staff and Head of Year.
 In many cases the Learning Zone support staff will also take a key lead in supporting this plan the strategies involved and the review.